leadpresence/music_robot/README.md

 ## musicbot

-A new Flutter musicbot that listens and plays ay music genre.
+A new Flutter musicbot that listens and plays any music genre.

 # Features